Flight-Free-UK/flight_free_uk_website/source/posts/sarah-matching-career-choices-with-climate-action.html.markdown

 I decided to tour with my bass viol for maximum visual impact – it’s hard to miss!
 Carrying it is, however, a little challenging.
 I used an AirPannier and a couple of bungees to attach it to one side of the rear pannier rack, which balanced well with my other luggage and held securely.

 The original plan was to head to the nearest coast and straight overseas, but the more I looked at the map, the more places I noticed within the UK worth visiting.
 I started to wonder whether I’d thought about touring completely wrong.
 It’s so easy to miss what’s closer to home.
 Sometimes it can feel like we’re in some far flung place simply by turning left when the road sign nudges you to follow the crowd to the right.
 Overseas travel could wait.

+> The more I looked at the map, the more places I noticed within the UK worth visiting.
+It’s so easy to miss what’s closer to home.

 It took around six months to plan the tour which was titled *Good Again?*, inspired by a piece of music by the Scottish composer Tobias Hume, and posing the question of how we can take actions in our personal and professional lives that turn the clock back on the climate crisis.
 Then it was a case of liaising with the venues, listing all the concerts online wherever possible, making posters, emailing news outlets, radio, etc. This continued throughout the tour with lots of late night admin from my tent.